NicolBolas/Proposal-Ideas/Towards a Fix For LWG 2089.md

 By applying this new initialization form to all indirect initialization APIs, users will need to be aware of its behavior and quirks.
 As Ville Voutilainen outlined in [N4462][ville], it is very important for users to be able to not merely understand this form of initialization, but to write it into their own APIs.
 When a user goes to implement their own indirect initialization APIs, we want them to have the same behavior.

+As such, visibility is an important aspect of a good resolution to LWG 2089.
+It is very easy to write an indirect initialization function.
+As such, user code is likely to create these in a variety of places.
+If users are unaware of the LWG 2089 fix, or are ignorant of even the need for it, then users are very likely to simply use constructor or list-initialization syntax, rather than the LWG 2089 fix.
+However, if they use the LWG 2089 fix throughout their code, even for non-indirect initialization cases, then they will simply naturally default to it.

 # LWG 2089 Through the Library { #lib2089 }

 C++17's features, particularly `if constexpr` makes the code for implementing this initialization form much easier to write.
 The code for the [resolution suggested here](#proposed) would look something like this: